tiago-volta/HackUDC-2025/security.md

 Security summary:

-Users grant permission for TherapIA to access relevant data.
+Users grant permission for TerapIA to access relevant data.

 Authentication tokens are securely managed to prevent unauthorized access.